instadeepai/jumanji/docs/environments/jigsaw.md

 The action space is a `MultiDiscreteArray`, specifically a tuple of an index between 0 and `num_pieces`, an index between 0 and 4 (since there are 4 possible rotations), an index between 0 and `num_rows-3` (the possible row coordinates for placing a piece) and an index between 0 and `num_cols-3` (the possible column coordinates for placing a piece).
-An action thus consists of three pieces of
+An action thus consists of four pieces of
 information:

 - Piece to place,